Danmaku Settings.md

 }

-3.2 Danmaku Receiving/Display
+3.2 Danmaku Receiving and Display

 // After receiving danmaku data